dingzhiyuan/rev-cli/readme.md

 `{

-	base:'',//this base path relative to cwd, if it empty ,it will use the cwd as the root of the website
+	base:'',//this base path relative to cwd, if it is empty ,it will use the cwd as the root of the website

     dist:"rev_build",//the folder to write the rev files,beifore execute "rev" ,this folder will be clean